Application Dates

 Marionette Construction with Kurt Hunter

 The workshop offers a thorough examination of marionette design, layout, and construction methods for the creation of a new marionette.
-Participants will have the opportunity to design, build and string a complete marionette working from supplied patterns and materials using wood, rigid foam, and paper mache.
+Participants will have the opportunity to design, build and string a complete marionette working from supplied patterns and materials including wood, rigid foam, and paper mache.
 The patterns will be modified as necessary for each participant’s design.
 Basic marionette manipulation will also be covered and additional construction and stringing methods will be demonstrated.
 Participants should bring black performance clothes.
 Materials and tools will be supplied, but a list of optional tools to bring will be sent out prior to the Conference.

-Music Composition for Puppetry with Dr. Melissa Dunphy and Matt Dunphy
+Music Composition for Puppetry with William Wright

 The Emerging Artist strand identifies participants who are at a critical juncture in their careers as puppet artists; who are at a place in their lives where working intensely on a particular project or aspect of their work could lead to important breakthroughs.
 Those artists may apply to the program, describing in detail what their work during the Conference is likely to be and how they will work with mentors in writing and directing, as well as other artists from the Conference staff as needed, to achieve their project goals.
 Emerging Artists are given the option of showing the results of their work during the public performances that conclude the Conference.
 Please note that only alumni of the National Puppetry Conference are eligible to apply.

-Resident Company
+Resident Company with Jane Martineau

 Resident Company members will be supporting the work of the Emerging Artists to develop their projects by working under their direction for the majority of the main conference day.
 Resident Company Members will also be allowed to create Participant Projects in the evening.
-While this role takes place during the main conference, you may also attend the pre-conference as a participant
+While this role takes place during the main conference, you may also attend the pre-conference as a participant.

 Pam Arciero is a principal puppeteer with Sesame Street, performing numerous characters, most notably Grundgetta Grouch.
 She has worked on many adult and children's programs including Between the Lions, Blue's Clues Blue's Room, Chappell's Show, Allegra's Window, The Wubbulous World of Dr. Seuss, TV Funhouse, Oobi, Eureeka's Castle and The Great Space Coaster.
 She has performed in many commercials and films, including Zappos, Fuze, Angel Soft, Sundance Myths, Sundance Film Festival; Extreme Measures, Little Monsters, and Follow That Bird.